futurestages/OnBoardXR_Landing_Page/docs/index.md

 output: html_document
 nav_order: 1
 ---
-# OnBoardXR
+# Welcome to OnBoardXR

-Welcome to the OnBoardXR Repository for organizing and archiving documentation and case studies from our community and seasonal showcases.
+A community and seasonal first-look hackathon to educate, inspire, accelerate and empower live performing artists in the immersive web.
+This site is meant to organize and search documentation and case studies from OnBoardXR's community and prototypes.

 ## Who is OnBoardXR for?
-OnBoardXR is for live performing artists and technologists who wish to connect with others remotely in a shared virtual space.
+OnBoardXR is a fleet of tools and talent supporting live performance prototpyes to onboard new artists and audiences in a shared virtual space.

 OnBoardXR utilizes ['web-based virtual realiity'] working across platforms without purchasing equipment or downloading software.
 Got a VR headset?
 Awesome!
 If not, you can use your desktop computer, laptop, tablet, or mobile devices to explore in 2D ([see supported browsers](./hubs-create-join-rooms.html#for-2d-experience)).